Gland Pharma shares rise 7% as report says Fosun weighs sale of drugmaker

-Drugmaker Gland Pharma's shares surged over 7% on Tuesday on report saying China's Shanghai Fosun Pharmaceutical Group Co Ltd is considering a sale of the firm.
+Drugmaker Gland Pharma's shares surged over 7% to Rs 1,869 on Tuesday on report saying China's Shanghai Fosun Pharmaceutical Group Co Ltd is considering a sale of the firm.

 The Chinese firm has been working with an adviser, while companies in the industry and buyout firms are in the early stages of studying the business, according to a Bloomberg report.
 Fosun holds a 57.86% stake in Gland Pharma.